algodump/http-server/README.md

 ```

 ## TODO
+- [ ] Map some of the internal errors to actual HTTP response codes
 - [ ] Fix security issues during the parsing
 - [ ] Implement URL parsing
 - [ ] Implement multipart requests